aritra0609/final-year-project/README.md

 🛠️ Tech Stack

-LLMs: Groq-hosted LLM
+LLMs: Groq-hosted models

-Inference: Groq
+Inference: Groq API

-Tools: Tavily API
+Tools: Tavily Search API for live retrieval

-Memory & Agents: LangChain + LangGraph
+Memory & Agents: LangChain (internally powered by LangGraph for state management, no explicit graph nodes)

-UI: Streamlit
+UI: Streamlit for frontend

-API: FastAPI + Uvicorn
+API: FastAPI + Uvicorn for backend

-Validation: Pydantic
+Validation: Pydantic models for request validation

-Env Mgmt: pipenv
+Environment Management: pipenv for dependency and environment control

 📌 How It Works
 User sends a query via Streamlit (with optional web search).